SideLine: How Delay-Lines (May) Leak Secrets from your SoC

 \subsection{Conclusion on DLL-based SCA}

 In this section, we demonstrated that a DLL can be used to monitor on-chip temperature and power supply fluctuations.
-To that end, we leveraged a memory-mapped register which continuously stores the actual DLL command applied to control the delay-line.
-Through a simple C program, we were able to perform multiple read accesses to the DLL command register and thus to precisely record an image of the actual on-chip voltage level.
-This unconventional voltage sensor was then used to conduct a power SCA on an OpenSSL AES algorithm implemented in the Cortex-A9 application processor and a full AES key recovery was achieved (with the help of brute force for the two remaining bytes).
+This unconventional voltage sensor was then used to conduct a power SCA on an OpenSSL AES algorithm implemented in the Zynq application processor and a full AES key recovery was achieved (with the help of brute force for the two remaining bytes).
 Performance, limitations and potential countermeasures regarding this attack are discussed in Section \ref{sec:Discussion}.